Lake Michigan Kenosha, WI

 Beautiful Door County offers some of the best trophy Smallmouth Bass and Walleye fishing North America has to offer, hands down!
 Named the # 1 bass fishing lake for 2014 by Bassmaster!
 Join Capt.
 Andy on his home waters and enjoy the beautiful scenery as you fish.

-May/June offers the best time for giant bronze back smallies!
+April/May/June offer the best time for giant bronze back smallies!
 There are good chances at catching multiple 4-6lb+ fish.
-This time of year is also exceptional for wall hanging walleyes!
+This time of year is also exceptional for wall hanging walleye!
 You can expect days of average fish at 26 inches!
 With several reaching 30 or more.

 July/August is a great time to enjoy the warm weather and scenic views Door County has to offer as we troll for walleye on off shore reefs and islands.
 These fish will be of all sizes with chances to catch that elusive trophy!
 The smallmouth bass are smashing top water and spinners during the dawn and dusk hours.
 During the day your guide will show you the technique of dropshotting for smallies off of deep water points and other structures.
 At times we will fish the Lake Michigan side for some absolute giant bronze backs!